arch123d/Ansible/README.md

-# Ansible Installation of Ansible-Server
+# Ansible Installation of Ansible-Server in ec2-ami aws-linux2

 # To set host name in all nodes
 ```